Astraeus-tech/browser-game/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🆘 Troubleshooting

-### Common Issues

-**Game not loading**: Check browser console for errors and ensure all environment variables are set correctly.

-**Database connection issues**: Verify your Supabase credentials and ensure the scores table exists.

-**Build failures**: Ensure you're using Node.js v18+ and all dependencies are installed.

-**Type errors**: Run `npm run check` to identify TypeScript issues.

-### Getting Help

-- Check the browser console for error messages
-- Verify environment variable configuration
-- Ensure database schema matches requirements
-- Review the game logs for debugging information

----

 **Ready to shape humanity's future?** Start the game and see if you can navigate the path to beneficial superintelligence! 🤖✨